leonjza/frida-boot/course/2-chapter-2/arguments.md

 # interceptor arguments

 So far we have written a simple function hook that allows us to spy on calls to `sleep()`.
 According to `man 3 sleep`, `sleep()` takes one integer argument signalling for how long the should sleep occur.
-In the `LD_PRELOAD` example we modified that sleep duration, so lets replicate that with Frida.
+In the `LD_PRELOAD` example we modified that sleep duration, so let’s replicate that with Frida.

 We should already have a Frida script from the [previous section](2-chapter-2/sleep#attaching-to-sleep), so let's continue editing that.

 ## the args variable

-Using the `Interceptor`, the `onEnter` callback receives a single argument typically called `args`.
+Using the `Interceptor`, the `onEnter` call back receives a single argument typically called `args`.
 This variable is actually an array of the arguments the function received.
 That means that `arg[0]` would be the first argument, `arg[1]` the second and so forth.

 There is one gotcha with the `args` variable though.
 It has no idea how many arguments the original function received. `args.length()` is not valid.
 Taking `sleep()` as an example, we should get the argument it received with `arg[0]`.
 However, if we try and work with say `arg[1]` or `arg[9]`, those are not arguments but other values from the stack.